Thermodynamic closure of quantum measurements and the limits of the indirect measurement model: Introduction: measurements as thermodynamic processes

 \subsection{Summary of the main results}

-In this work, we focus on the physical implementation of efficient quantum measurements through the interaction with a measurement apparatus and examine whether such implementations are compatible with the second and third laws of thermodynamics.
+In this work, we focus on \emph{adiabatic} implementations of quantum measurements---either as instruments acting on the measured system or as indirect measurement processes realised via interactions of the system with a measurement apparatus---and examine whether such implementations are consistent with the second and third laws of thermodynamics.
 After introducing the necessary notation to describe quantum measurements in full generality, we establish the following results:

 \begin{enumerate}